Global Gaming Expo returning to Las Vegas

 G2E, as it is known, was among dozens of annual gatherings planned to occur in Las Vegas that were lost because of the pandemic.
 G2E, however, did stage an online version of the show instead.

-In-house surveys by organizers of the show found that 80 percent of potential attendees said they’d either be very likely or somewhat likely to attend an in-person trade show if it were conducted this year.
+In-house surveys by organizers of the show found that 80 percent of potential attendees said they either would be very likely or somewhat likely to attend an in-person trade show if it were conducted this year.
 Organizers did not say how many people were surveyed.

 G2E 2021 will be staged Oct.
 4-7 at the Sands Expo and Convention Center at The Venetian.
 The show includes an education segment at which gaming industry experts from around the world address industry issues in presentations and panels.

 But a big highlight of the event is the trade show exhibition at which gaming equipment suppliers show off their latest products to casino floor operators.
-The newest slot machine, table games and game management systems. along with other gaming- and hospitality-related products, are put on display and demonstrated in a smorgasbord of dazzling lights and sounds.
+The newest slot machines, table games and game management systems, with other gaming- and hospitality-related products, are put on display and demonstrated in a smorgasbord of dazzling lights and sounds.

 One of the challenges of this year’s show may be attracting international attendees if health-and-safety-driven precautions are still in place in some countries.
 Currently, flights from Mexico are the only international arrivals occurring at McCarran International Airport, but that could change by fall.